bakrianoo/aravec/README.md

 the resources used for building the models, the employed data cleaning techniques, the carried out preprocessing step, as well as the details of the employed word embedding creation techniques.

-AraVec comes in its first version with six different word embeddings models built on top of three different Arabic content domains;
+The second version of AraVec provides twelve different word embedding models built on top of three different Arabic content domains; Tweets, World Wide Web pages and Wikipedia Arabic articles.
+The difference between this version and the first, is that the hyper-parameter for minimum count was reduced to 50 instead of 500 for Tweets dataset, 200 for World Wide Web pages dataset and 5 for Wikipedia articels dataset.
+This resulted in models that have more coverage in terms of vocabulary.
+The other change, is the we produced a set of six  embedding models  that have a dimension  of 100.

 1. Twitter tweets
 2. World Wide Web pages
 3. Wikipedia Arabic articles